Trade Mark Law in Ireland

 Sunday: Closed

-Key contact
+Key Contact

 Mark Eiffe leads our Irish operations.
-With a background working as in-house legal counsel for multinationals operating in Ireland, Mark can provide tailored, sensible advice on legal issues relating to trademark applications and infringements, passing off disputes, and licensing.
+With a background working as the in-house legal counsel for multinationals operating in Ireland, Mark can provide tailored, sensible advice on legal issues relating to trademark applications and infringements, passing off disputes, and licensing.

 Find out more about Mark below, or follow the link to meet the rest of the team.

-Book a free consultation
+Book a free consultation with a trade mark lawyer

 We’ll start with a no-obligation chat where we’ll get to know you and understand your current challenges.